(Forthcoming, American Economic Journal: Economic Policy)

 This paper investigates corporate payout and acquisition decisions accounting for investor-level taxes.
 We show that managers of dividend-paying firms have an incentive to make additional lower-quality acquisitions instead of paying additional dividends when dividends are taxed more heavily than capital gains.
 We exploit a quasi-natural experiment created by the Jobs and Growth Tax Relief Reconciliation Act of 2003 that substantially lowered the dividend tax rate.
 We find that dividend-paying firms performed fewer acquisitions and their post-acquisition performance increased due to the reform.
 This evidence helps explain corporate payout and acquisition decisions and the observed increase in dividend payments after 2003.

-(Revision requested, Journal of Economic Behavior and Organization)
+(Revision requested and submitted, Journal of Economic Behavior and Organization)

-We present novel evidence that corporate charitable foundations are associated with significant distortions in managerial decision-making.
-Firms with corporate foundations have more entrenched managers than firms without foundations, and foundation firms increased shareholder distributions by less than one half as much as similar firms without foundations following the 2003 capital income tax cut, even after controlling for common explanatory factors such as executive shareholding.
+We show that firms with corporate charitable foundations increased shareholder distributions by less than one half as much as similar firms without foundations following the 2003 capital income tax cut, even after controlling for common explanatory factors such as executive shareholding.
 The findings are robust to alternative explanations and to common threats to causal identification.
 Further exploration reveals that our estimates capture a greater reluctance of foundation firms to initiate or rapidly increase shareholder payouts, but not a greater tendency to reduce or eliminate shareholder payouts.
-These findings imply that corporate charitable foundations are indicative of agency problems within the firm.
+Additional analyses suggest managers direct funds that would have been paid out toward executive compensation and capital investment.
+In light of the fact that firms with foundations are more likely to exhibit a high degree of managerial entrenchment, we interpret these findings as evidence that foundations are both a sign of and vehicle for managerial self-dealing.

 While all Intellectual Property (IP) Box regimes provide substantially reduced rates of corporate tax for income derived from IP, boxes can differ significantly in how they define qualifying IP income.
 Some boxes apply to income derived from IP that existed prior to the box and to IP acquired after the box was implemented, others only to new IP.
 Additionally, several IP box regimes apply to IP revenue as opposed to IP income (revenue minus costs).
 This paper tests how U.S. payments to foreign countries for the use of IP and research and development activities of foreign affiliates of U.S. multinational enterprises (MNEs) respond to the implementation of IP Box regimes and IP Box characteristics.
 The results indicate that U.S payments for the use of IP only increase in response to boxes that apply to income derived from existing or acquired IP.
 On the other hand, only boxes that either (1) only apply to newly developed R&D or (2) boxes that apply to IP revenue – as opposed to IP income – stimulate U.S. MNE affiliate R&D.